 Research in Bruneau’s lab is important for understanding basic concepts in gene regulation and how they are dysregulated in disease.
 They demonstrated interactions between cardiac transcription factors, which provided new insights into the tight regulation of gene cohorts and has had immediate implications in understanding how mutations in these genes cause similar heart defects.
 These findings are broadly impactful as they apply to any set of transcription factors, in any cell type.
 In addition, his team’s work on 3D genome organization resolved several long-standing questions in biology applicable to all cells in the body.

-Director, Gladstone Institute of Cardiovascular Disease
+Senior Investigator and Director, Gladstone Institute of Cardiovascular Disease

 William H. Younger Chair in Cardiovascular Research, Gladstone Institutes

 Benoit G. Bruneau, PhD, is the director of the Gladstone Institute of Cardiovascular Disease and a senior investigator at Gladstone Institutes.
 He is also a professor of pediatrics at UC San Francisco.

 Originally from Canada, Bruneau earned a bachelor’s degree in Biology and a doctorate in Physiology at the University of Ottawa.
 He completed a postdoctoral fellowship in the Department of Genetics at Harvard University Medical School in the lab of Jonathan and Christine Seidman.
 Before coming to Gladstone, Bruneau led a lab at The Hospital for Sick Children in Toronto and was an assistant professor in the Department of Molecular and Medical Genetics at the University of Toronto.